nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

 Within your consumer loop, use the following functions to convert the content of <code>message.value()</code> into other data types.

-<code>xmltodict</code> is not a standard python package, it must be installed with
+The `xmltodict` package is not part of the Python standard library.
+You must install it by running:
 pip:

 ```sh